-How we eat before, during, and after exercise can effect how well we perform.
+How we eat before, during, and after exercise can affect how well we perform.
 It’s no

-secret that eating well can help us to train better, recover more quickly and look better.
+secret that eating well can help us train better, recover more quickly and look better.
 Here are some tips on what to eat when training with EMS at Sweat22 studio in Yaletown:

 EMS training diet needs the right balance of carbohydrates, fats, and proteins: these

-are even more important if we like to workout on a regular basis.
-If we exercise with an
+- are even more important if we like to work out on a regular basis.

 energy levels up before and after a workout is vital.